paul Jeffrey lindholdt

 - External Program Reviewer, University of Idaho English Department, Sept.
 10-12, 2017.

-- Organizer of Pre-conference Seminar on Bioregionalism: Theory, Practice, and Pedagogy, Association for the Study of Literature and Environment, June 22, 2015.
+- Organizer / Speaker for pre-conference Seminar on Bioregionalism: Theory, Practice, and Pedagogy, Association for the Study of Literature and Environment, June 22, 2015.

 - Contributing Historian, HistoryLink, online encyclopedia of Washington State history, 2012-present.
 HistoryLink is the first and largest encyclopedia of community history created expressly for the Internet.
 Free to the public, the encyclopedia enjoys some 6,000 visitors per day.

-- Columnist, Writers on the Range, op-ed syndicate of High Country News, variously 1997 to present.
+- Columnist, Writers on the Range, op-ed syndicate of High Country News, variously 1997 to 2007.

 - Outside reviewer for tenure at English Departments of the University of Idaho and Washington State University, 2014